I say tomato

 Leaves not doing too badly:

-although I've have to sow a third batch of mixed leaves, as the snails took most of the second sowing, despite the presence recently of Prickles: We used to have regular visits, as evidenced by occasional viewings of two different hedgehogs (who we named Spike and Prickles - but knowing a little about hedgehog habits, there could actually have been half a dozen of them calling in) plus the little hedgehog poops they left behind.
+We used to have regular visits, as evidenced by occasional viewings of two different hedgehogs (who we named Spike and Prickles - but knowing a little about hedgehog habits, there could actually have been half a dozen of them calling in) plus the little hedgehog poops they left behind.
 Then, the last couple of years, they didn't seem to have been around at all, so I was really pleased to see this little chap the other night.
 Especially as it seems not only do hedgehogs eat slugs, they also deal pretty swiftly with snails, from the "crunch, crunch, slurp" sounds that Prickles was making, and the broken shells he was leaving behind.
 Frogs have also returned to the pond, so hopefully they'll deal with at least some of the slugs.
 But it's so wet and mild at the moment, I might as well rename my garden "slugopolis".
 There's a reason one of the roads we live between is called Endyke and the other Inglemire - might as well have called our part of the world "bogland".

 But at least we won't have a hosepipe ban this year ....